avbiswas/mem0-dspy/README.md

 - **Async Architecture**: Built with async/await for efficient concurrent operations
 - **Qdrant Integration**: Local vector database for fast similarity search

+## Running the code

+To run the memory-enabled chatbot, first follow the installation process listed below.
+Crucially, you must set up the environment variables, have a Qdrant server running, and then run the following command:
+`uv run main.py`

+You can also add a user_id when running main.py
+`uv run main.py 2`

+Note that user_id needs to be an integer.

 ## Getting Started

 ### Prerequisites